 Common reasons for starting treatment:

-Each hospital follows global cancer treatment guidelines and offers complete care for Bangladeshi patients with the help of Bangla Health Connect.
+These hospitals follow global cancer treatment guidelines and provide full support for Bangladeshi patients through Bangla Health Connect.

+The breast cancer surgery cost can vary widely depending on the type of surgery, hospital, and additional treatments such as chemotherapy, radiation, or targeted therapy.
+The average breast cancer treatment cost may range from $1,000 to $4,000 in India and from $4,000 to $7,000 in Thailand.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and stage of cancer.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

-The currency conversion rates in the table above are based on data from May 2025.
+The currency conversion rates in the table above are based on data from September 2025.

 The success of breast cancer treatment depends mostly on how early the cancer is found and how well the body responds to treatment.
+According to Cancer Research UK, survival rates for breast cancer vary by stage at diagnosis:

 In breast cancer, “success” does not always mean the cancer is gone forever.
 It can also mean: